CVAInformatik/Permutations/README.md

 # Permutations
 Permutation/Anagram Function

-Program to generate permuation/anagrams of an inputstring in a systemic manner, with very little memory overhead.
+Program to generate permutations/anagrams of a list or an inputstring in a systematic manner, with very little memory overhead.